 | HingeX | ~$49.99/mo | Priority Likes, see who liked you, read receipts |

 Our recommendation: Hinge's free tier is the most functional free tier in dating apps.
 Start there.
-If you're hitting the 8-like limit consistently, Hinge+ at $15 is genuinely good value.
+If you're hitting the 8-like limit consistently, Hinge+ is worth considering — especially at $21/mo on a 3-month plan or $16/mo on a 6-month plan.
 HingeX is worth it in NYC, London, or LA — less so in mid-sized cities where the pool is thinner.

 Bumble's Subscription Tiers